nvieira-mcgill/alala/docs/index.rst

 One can then re-do PSF photometry.
 In practice, almost nothing is gained, as the solution obtained by ``astrometry.net`` is already quite accurate.

 **NOTE:** The catalogues used to match sources during PSF photometry are the Sloan Digital Sky Survey Data Release 12 (SDSS DR12) for the `u` band, PanStarrs 1 (PS1) for `grizy`, and 2MASS for `JHKs`.
-2MASS is an all-sky survey and PS1 is carried out from Hawaii, so it is not an issue to match sources for the `grizy1 and `JHKs` bands.
+2MASS is an all-sky survey and PS1 is carried out from Hawaii, so it is not an issue to match sources for the `grizy` and `JHKs` bands.
 However, SDSS is based in New Mexico, so it is possible that a source observed by CFHT is simply nowhere near the regions of the sky observed by SDSS.

 **NOTE:** ``PSF_photometry()`` can take a while for images which contain many sources.
 For example, the function requires ~ 1000 s to complete for an image with ~ 10 000 sources, **on irulan**.
 Speed will of course vary from machine to machine, but do not be surprised if this part of the analysis takes ~ an order of magnitude more time than the astrometry.